talkative/powerbag-api/README.md

 | `GET`    | `/assets/:type`                 | No            | Get assets by type with filtering    |
 | `GET`    | `/assets/detail/:id`            | No            | Get specific asset by ID             |
 | `DELETE` | `/assets/:id`                   | Yes           | Delete asset (S3 and database)       |

+**Enhanced Features:**

+- **Duplicate Detection**: Automatic detection and prevention of duplicate uploads
+- **Filename Sanitization**: Automatic sanitization of special characters in filenames
+- **Location Tracking**: Automatic tracking of asset usage in storylines and collections

 **Supported File Types:**